Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

 \section{Useful notions and notations}

-One of the aims of this review is to use consistent notations to enable the reader to compare different methods, find similarities and differences across enhanced sampling schemes.
+One of the aims of this review is to use consistent notations to enable the reader to compare different methods and find similarities and differences across enhanced sampling schemes.
 We introduce here the notation we will use throughout the paper.
 Note that given the existence of different notations in the literature, we have chosen the following one, while recognizing the validity of others.
 When especially crucial to understand the cited literature, we sometimes explicitly mention an alternative notation in following sections.

-\subsection{Basic Notations}
+\subsection{Basic notations}

-\begin{itemize} \item Cartesian coordinates of atoms (or coarse-grain particles) denoted by $\vx$ and momenta denoted by $\vp$. \item Potential energy function denoted by $U(\vx)$, defined by a classical molecular mechanics force field, various levels of electronic structure theory in an \emph{ab initio} dynamics framework, or a QM/MM hybrid and kinetic energy $K(\vp)$ \item Force on particles $\vF(\vx) = -\nabla_\vx U(\vx)$. \item Absolute temperature $T$, inverse temperature $\beta = 1/(k_B T)$. \item \hypertarget{ref:AuxVar} {Extended (auxiliary) variable}: $\lambda$.
+\begin{itemize} \item Cartesian coordinates of atoms (or coarse-grain particles) denoted by $\vx \in \mathbb{R}^{3N}$ and momenta denoted by $\vp \in \mathbb{R}^{3N}$, where $N$ is the number of particles. \item Hamiltonian $H(\vx,\vp)=U(\vx)+K(\vp)$ that is a sum of the potential energy function denoted by $U(\vx)$, defined by a classical molecular mechanics force field, various levels of electronic structure theory in an \emph{ab initio} dynamics framework, or a QM/MM hybrid and the kinetic energy $K(\vp)$. \item Force on particles $\vF(\vx) = -\nabla_\vx U(\vx)$, where $\nabla_\vx$ is the gradient with respect to $\vx$. \item Absolute temperature $T$, inverse temperature $\beta = (k_\mathrm{B} T)^{-1}$. \item \hypertarget{ref:AuxVar} {Extended (auxiliary) variable}: $\lambda$.
 This auxiliary variable can be a thermodynamic parameter, such as the temperature $T$ or the pressure $P$, or a parameter of the energy function $U_\lambda(\vx)$.
 The auxiliary variable can have a fixed value per simulation, can follow a pre-determined schedule, or can obey some dynamical equation of motion.
 It can have multiple dimensions, which we represent by the bold-faced vector $\boldsymbol{\lambda}$.

 \end{itemize}